MA Education (part-time distance learning 3-5 years)

 The MA is a flexible modular course and can be spread over 3-5 years.
-Taught modules take place on weekday evenings, starting at 17:00.
+Taught modules take place on weekday evenings.

 You'll be assessed using a variety of methods to enhance the inclusivity of the learning experience.
 These methods include essays, reports, reflective diaries and logs, professional portfolios, oral presentations and dissemination activities.
 Each assignment will provide evidence of your professional learning and demonstrate the skills you've gained, including academic writing, communication and presentation skills.

 You'll also complete a final compulsory assessment in the form of a research project, with built-in formal and informal dissemination to your tutors and peers.
 After each assignment, you'll receive formative and summative feedback which will encourage you to build a reflective approach towards your practice.

 Throughout your learning journey you'll shape your own personal educational ethos, which you'll learn to analyse in relation to your own professional context.
 Your assignments will critically explore wider contextual factors, such as ethical, political and social implications of educational practice and research, while underpinning this with academic theory.

 For more detail see our full glossary of assessment terms.